DNA-Evolutions/Docker-REST-TourOptimizer/README.md

 ---

+## How to start JOptTourOptimizer-Docker in Fire and Forget Mode

+Please refer to the separate **Hands-on Tutorial: Setting Up a Local Fire and Forget TourOptimizer-Database Test Environment** [tutorial](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/TourOptimizerWithDatabase.md).

+---

 ## How to make use of JOptTourOptimizer-Docker

 By default, you are allowed to run an Optimization with up to 15 elements without providing a license key.
 In case you already have a license key for JOptTourOptimizer (Java-Maven) you can use that one.